marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [x] Amazon Inspector
 * [ ] AWS Shield
 > WAF is a firewall tool, shield is a DoS prevention tool and Truested is for compliance, not for vulnerability scanning.

+2) Which of the following layers of DDoS attacks does AWS automatically address?
+(Choose 2)
+* [ ] Layer 7
+* [x] Layer 4
+* [x] Layer 3
+* [ ] Layer 1
+> AWS automatically addresses DDoS attacks at the network and transport layers, which are Layer 3 and Layer 4, respectively.
+> The attacks are distinguished by "Application"(Layer 6,7) and "Network"(Layer 3,4)
+> More info [AWS Shield](https://aws.amazon.com/shield/ddos-attack-protection/).
+"Your AWS resources automatically have AWS Shield Standard and are protected from common, most frequently occurring network and transport layer DDoS attacks."